edmBernard/KoTH-pandemic/README.md

 ## Disclaimer

 It's a toy project.
-Mainly used to learn uwebsocket library.
-I also try to make a more data oriented design.
 So if you spot error, improvement comments are welcome.